eng470-s23/eng470-zwhitley/white-paper.md

 ## Project Continuation and Long-Term Impact

 For the future, and after I create the proposal, I plan to "leave the door open" so to speak, and let anyone who would like to continue my project pick up the pieces.
+I am officially graduating from the University of Oregon come Summer 2023, but I hope that my prototype can inspire other interested parties to continue my work, and keep talking about this topic.

 This is a topic that needs to keep being talked about.

 ---